Deempho/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9 Jonh Doe : write a scrpit that sets the mode of the file hello to this 10 Look in the mirror : the filie hello will be on the file hello the same as olleh's mode NB the mode of olleh will not always be 664.make sure your script works for any mode
 11 Directories : create that adds excute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12 More directories creat a script that create s directory called my dir with permissions 751 in the working directory